ekassos/cs2881r-mini-project/results/writeup.md

 The `mlx-community/mixstral-8x7b-instruct` model is already converted and available on Hugging Face.

 ##### WizardLM-13b
-I convert `lmsys/vicuna-13b-v1.5` to the MLX format before use.
-Similarly, to the `lmsys/vicuna-13b-v1.5` model, one needs to use a PR branch that adds safetensors support, such as [this one](https://huggingface.co/WizardLMTeam/WizardLM-13B-V1.2/discussions/28/files).
+I convert `WizardLMTeam/WizardLM-13B-V1.2` to the MLX format before use.
+Just as in the case of the `lmsys/vicuna-13b-v1.5` model, one needs to use a PR branch that adds safetensors support, such as [this one](https://huggingface.co/WizardLMTeam/WizardLM-13B-V1.2/discussions/28/files).

 The `revision` argument is not available in the CLI tool, so one needs to use the Python API: